After a shipping mishap, we feared the boxes were ruined. Luckily, I found a solution!

-How to Remove Sticky Labels From Cardboard Boxes
+How to Get Sticky Labels Off (2 Methods)

-Luckily, with a help from the internet and my local Home Depot we found the answer.
-And now I just wanted to share our methodology with all of you just in case it helps anyone else in desperate throes.
+Luckily, with help from the internet and my local Home Depot, we found the answer.
+And now, I just want to share our methodology with all of you just in case it helps anyone else in desperate throes.

 Let's just briefly go over what we need.

-- Heat Gun.
-Primarily used for melting the glue adhesive so that the label is easy to peel off.
-In this tutorial I am using the Wagner HT 3500 Heat Gun.
-A very versatile heat fun for DIY projects.
-We will be using it at the lowest heat setting (250 degrees F).
-You could also try a blow dryer provided it can reach a high enough temperature to do the job to remove labels from a cardboard box.
-Also, you could use your heat gun without a nozzle but a nozzle is helpful.
-Specifically, you could use flat nose nozzle of the pin point nozzle.
+- Heat gun: Primarily used for melting the glue adhesive so that the label is easy to peel off.
+In this tutorial, I am using the Wagner HT 3500 heat gun, which is a very versatile heat gun for DIY projects.
+We will be using it at the lowest heat setting (250°F).
+You could also try a blow dryer, provided it can reach a high enough temperature to do the job of removing labels from a cardboard box.
+Also, you could use your heat gun without a nozzle, but a nozzle is helpful.
+Specifically, you could use a flat nose nozzle of the pinpoint nozzle.

-- Goo Gone.
-This is a very popular degreasing solution sold both online and in popular retailers like Walmart and Target.
+- Goo Gone: This is a popular degreasing solution sold online and in popular retailers like Walmart and Target.
 Specifically, we are using the Goo Gone Original 8oz Spray On.
 Information on how to purchase can be found near the end of this article about removing stickers from cardboard boxes.

-- Cleaning Rag / Old T-Shirt / or Cotton Balls.
-This is to be used to apply the Good Gone with minmal staining.
+- Cleaning rag / old t-shirt / or cotton balls: This is to be used to apply the Good Gone with minimal staining.

-- Gloves.
-Plastic / Vinyl gloves are ideal for this application.
+- Gloves: Plastic or vinyl gloves are ideal for this application.
 Goo Gone is a synthetic chemical that I would not trust with my skin, so I wear gloves while handling it.
 Also, the gloves will provide some protection if you are using the heat gun to remove price stickers from boxes, remove glue residues from boxes, etc.

-Since I am handling some boxes that contain flammable goods inside, I am first showing you how to use goo gone to remove labels and adhesive paper from cardboard.
-I will later cover the technique on using the heat gun.
+I am first showing you how to use Goo Gone to remove labels and adhesive paper from cardboard.

-First and foremost, put on your gloves.
-(I did not have them on in the picture because I'm a moron).
+First and foremost, put on your gloves!
 Next, thoroughly soak a section of your rag or old t-shirt with the Goo Gone product.
-Or if you are using a cotton ball like me (see picture), then soak that cotton ball entirely.
+Or, if you are using a cotton ball like me (see picture), then soak that cotton ball entirely.

 The timing is not arbitrary.
-Because I had so many boxes to go through I timed every ten minutes whether the labels were loose enough to tear off with my hand.
+Because I had so many boxes to go through, I checked every 10 minutes whether the labels were loose enough to tear off with my hand.

 - It seems that thin labels and labels without any lamination are easy to tear off once you reach the 1 1/2 hour mark.

-- The tricky labels are the ones with lamination (i.e. the flammable number 3 label in the pictures above).
-Even with additional soaking, it required about 3 hours of wait time before I was able to remove the label with any kind of ease.
+- The tricky labels are laminated (i.e., the flammable number 3 label in the pictures above).
+Even with additional soaking, it required about 3 hours of wait time before I could remove the label with any kind of ease.

 And there we have it.
-We have removed labels and some adhesive paper from cardboard boxes with very little residues.
-Of course, we were dealing with flammable substances so the whole process took us at least 3 hours.
+We have removed labels and some adhesive paper from cardboard boxes with minimal residue.
+Of course, we were dealing with flammable substances, so the whole process took us at least three hours.
 Let's explore a more fast and reckless method of removing labels from cardboard boxes.

-Speaking of nozzles now is a pretty good time to attach either the flat nose of the pinpoint nozzles that I referred to earlier in the article.
-In this demonstration, I am using a flat nose nozzle for my Wagner HT3500 Heat Gun.
+Speaking of nozzles, now is a good time to attach either the flat nose or the pinpoint nozzles I referred to earlier in the article.
+In this demonstration, I am using a flat-nose nozzle for my Wagner HT3500 heat gun.

 Just like in the last method, you want to create a loose edge on the label from which you can remove the entire label and its adhesive off of the cardboard box.
 To do this, concentrate the nozzle of your heat gun on one edge of the label for a few seconds (move it up and down the edge of the label if you have to).